fieldtrip/website/workshop/oxford2019/sensor_analysis_plusminus.md

 tags: [oxford2019, meg, freq, timelock, preprocessing, plotting, meg-visuomotor151-k]
 ---

-# Reading in data and performing sensor-level ERF and TFR analyses

 {% include markup/skyblue %}
 This tutorial was written specifically for the workshop in Oxford in May 2019, and is a modified version of the [sensor analysis](/tutorial/sensor/sensor_analysis) tutorial.
 Specifically, a bit is added here about reading in data and preprocessing, and the bit about sensor-level connectivity analysis is removed.
 {% include markup/end %}